ritiksahni/blog-dev/pages/about.md

 tags: [About]
 ---

-I am a 15 years old cybersecurity enthusiast.
+I am a 16 years old cybersecurity enthusiast.
 I participate in capture the flag competitions and bug bounty programs, I have been acknowledged by several companies and organizations.
 Besides that, I like to listen to music and read books.
-I like to study about web application security and actively exploring other niches as well.
+I like to study web application security and actively exploring other niches as well.

-I know some Python, C++, Javascript and I got my eJPT certification in 2020.
+I know some Python, C++, Javascript.
+I got my eJPT certification in 2020.

+You can subscribe to my **email newsletter** for more cybersecurity content and resources - [https://newsletter.ritiksahni.me](https://newsletter.ritiksahni.me)

 You can [Contact Me](/contact) for any questions, feedback and suggestions for the blog page!